New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Key Takeaways

-• Dental implants are placed in your jawbone and bond with your natural bone, making them a base for artificial teeth.1
+• Dental implants are placed in your jawbone and bond with your natural bone, making them a durable base for artificial teeth.

-• Dental implants typically cost between $3,000 and $7,000 and are not always covered by dental insurance2
+• Dental implants generally cost between $3,000 and $7,000 and aren't typically covered by dental insurance.1

 What can seniors expect during the dental implant procedure?

-The dental implant procedure may look different depending on the patient’s individual situation, but here are the steps that may occur:1
+The dental implant procedure may look different depending on each patient’s individual situation.
+However, some common steps include:

-• Initial consultation: A dentist or oral surgeon will examine your mouth, take X-rays, take impressions of your teeth, and discuss implant options before scheduling your surgery.
+• Initial consultation: A dentist or oral surgeon will examine your mouth, take X-rays and impressions of your teeth, and discuss your implant options before scheduling surgery.

-• Pre-implant procedures: In some cases, you may need additional procedures before getting dental implants, like a tooth extraction or bone grafting.
-The additional procedure will take place before your implant surgery.
+• Pre-implant procedures: In some cases, you may need additional procedures before getting dental implants, such as a tooth extraction or bone graft.

-• Implant placement: During dental implant surgery, your dentist or surgeon will place the dental implant in your jaw, providing the base for your dental crown.
-Usually, this process involves IV sedation or local anesthesia to numb your mouth and will require a few months of post-implant recovery before the next step.
-During this time, your implant will fuse with your jawbone in a process called osseointegration.
-Once your gums heal and your implant is stable, you can move to the next step.
+• Implant placement: During dental implant surgery, your dentist or surgeon will place the implant into your jawbone.
+You may receive IV sedation or local anesthesia to numb the treatment area.
+After surgery, it can take a few months for your implant to fuse with your jawbone using a process called osseointegration.

-• Abutment placement: When the implant has bonded with your jawbone, your dentist will place the abutment on the implant.
-Sometimes, this is done at the same time as the implant, which can save you an appointment.
+• Abutment placement: Once the implant has bonded with your jawbone, your dentist will place an abutment on the implant.

-The entire process may depend on factors such as the number of implants needed and whether you require any pre-implant procedures, but it typically takes several months.
+The dental implant process timeline can vary depending on the number of implants you need and whether you require any pre-implant procedures.
+However, the full process typically takes several months.

 Aflac duck with wings out